- Regular smoking combined with anesthesia can be life-threatening.

 Besides that, cosmetic surgery is expensive in its own right.
 Why spend all that money only to put the success of the surgery, and your health, in peril?

 » Ready to quit smoking and schedule that surgery?
-Find a doctor near you to talk about strategies and next steps.
+Meet our Medical Review team and discuss the next steps.